$10 million per year!

 Now, let’s take a look at some the most popular virtual influencers.

-10 of the coolest virtual influencers
+10 of the coolest virtual influencers in 2025

 Here is our hand-picked selection of the top virtual influencers, based on follower count, content quality, and brand partnerships: